c0rv0s/voter-participation/README.md

 ## Voter Participation visualizer for DAOStack DAOs

-[Live Demo](https://c0rv0s.github.io/voter-participation/) (Note: reloading page may cause 404 error on use detail page due to being routed through Github pages.)
+[Live Demo](https://c0rv0s.github.io/voter-participation/) (Note: reloading page may cause 404 error on the user detail page due to being routed through Github pages.)

 View a timeline of proposals for a selection of DAOs and easily see voter turn out and number of votes cast.
 Default setting is to query mainnet from [Alchemy subgraph](https://api.thegraph.com/subgraphs/name/daostack/alchemy).